 Earning gold in the World of Warcraft isn’t that big a deal.
 It’s pretty easy really.
-You can start with zip, at level 1, and by the time you hit level 60 you will be able to spend the gold to buy nice mounts and stuff.
-By 85 or 90 you should be doing just fine.
+You can start with zip, at level 1, and by the time you hit higher level you will be able to spend the gold to buy nice mounts and stuff.
+By max level you should be doing just fine.

 Gathering is a nice way to go.
 You don’t have to do much with the auction house, you don’t have to do much research, all you do is go to some area and just gather stuff for awhile.
 Then you pack it up, ship it off to your bank alt, and go back to PvP or whatever.

 Heck, if the queues are long you can mix your gathering with the battlegrounds PvP or dungeoning.
 Or even waiting for your guild to get its act together and get started with that raid.

 The easiest way to get stuff to sell is with these gathering skills: mining, skinning, and herbalism.
 Pick any two, but I suggest mining and Herbalism, for the XP.

 As for skinning, you’ll be fighting many, many beasts, so you might as well skin them.
 Keep an eye on the Auction House for prices and focus on stuff that can go for high prices.

 Speaking of prices, see the images to the right.
 You can see that if you always post at the lowest price you will lose gold, as shown in the first two images.
 I usually post my stuff to slightly undercut that first stack of 20.
 Sometimes someone dumps something for a goodly low price, such as that bit of copper.
 You might as well grab it.
 Same as with the Kingsblood shown, even if those prices aren’t goofy low.
 Clean ’em out and post where shown.

 I’ll only undercut them by a silver or so.

 Note that with the leather example the lowest price is already for a 20 stack (two stacks.)
 So that’s where you set your price.
 (All of the examples are from the Auctionator addon.)